lucasgonze/lucasgonze/README.markdown

 ## Hi World, I'm Lucas Gonze

-Lately I'm working on [Merico Build](https://merico.build), where I'm a technical PM thinking a lot about OSS in the time of social media.

 My most recent open source contributions were to [The COVID Tracking Project](https://github.com/orgs/COVID19Tracking/dashboard).
 The biggest thing I have been a maintainer for is [XSPF](http://xspf.org).

 The best way to reach me is email to lucas@gonze.com.
 Tweets are [@lucas_gonze](https://twitter.com/lucas_gonze).
 [My LinkedIn](https://www.linkedin.com/in/lucasgonze/) might be what you're looking for.
 For encrypted messaging, use lucasgonze on Keybase or lucasgonze@protonmail.ch.